Transactions¶

 -

-Sub-transactions are not allowed to contain collateral inputs.
-Only a top-level transaction is allowed to (furthermore, obligated to) provide sufficient collateral for all scripts that are run as part of validating all transactions in that batch.
-If any script in a batch fails, none of the transactions in the batch is applied; only the collateral is collected.
+Sub-transactions do not carry collateral inputs.
+A top-level transaction must provide sufficient collateral for all scripts that are run as part of validating all transactions in that batch.
+If any script in the batch fails, then the collateral is collected and none of the transactions in the batch is applied.

 -